CPJKU/recommendation_systems_fairness/README.md

 ~~~

 ## Setup the data
+Data is available at `http://www.cp.jku.at/datasets/LFM-2b/`

+To sample the items as done in the paper, please check `item_sampler.ipynb` in `notebooks` folder.

 Data paths must be set in the `conf.py` file.
 In particular:
 - `DATA_PATH`: points to a .tsv file with columns [`user_id`,`track_id`,`play_count`].
 - `DEMO_PATH`: points to a .tsv file with columns [`user_name`,`country`,`age`,`gender`,`timestamp`].